wheels-dev/wheels.dev/guides/command-line-tools/cli-commands.md

 ### Install the cfwheels-cli CommandBox Module

-Okay, now that we have CommandBox installed, let's add the CFWheels CLI module.
+Okay, now that we have CommandBox installed, let's add the Wheels CLI module.

 {% tabs %}
 {% tab title="CommandBox" %}